Summer Fruit and Berry Sangria

 • In a very large pitcher, combine the pureed fruit and 3 tablespoons of pomegranate molasses.
 Refrigerate for 2 hours until very cold.

 • Slice the other two peaches and the plums (no need to peel).
 Add the sparkling rose and sparkling water to the pitcher.
 Taste and add more molasses if needed.
-Stir in sliced peaches, plums, and mint.
+Stir in sliced peaches, plums, remaining raspberries and mint.

 Notes